-While Ortiz's base card in 1998 Bowman's Best only trades for a few dollars, the Refractors and Atomic Refractor parallels have a healthy popularity and value.
-Base Refractors are limited to 400 copies and fall 1:20 packs, while the Atomic Refractors apply a prism design and a print run of just 100 copies.
-These rare parallels are one of the holy grails of early David Ortiz cards.
+While Ortiz's base card in 1998 Bowman's Best remains affordable, the Refractor and Atomic Refractor parallels continue to enjoy popularity and value.
+Base Refractors are limited to 400 copies and fall 1:20 packs.
+However, the Atomic Refractors apply a prism design and a print run of just 100 copies.
+These rare parallels are among the holy grails of early David Ortiz cards.

 The 1997 Donruss Signature set was the company's first product that offered an autographed card in each pack and Ortiz is one of the key signers.
 There are 3,900 base red versions of Ortiz's first autograph card and collectors can also find Century blue (100 copies) and Millennium green (1,000 copies) parallels.
 As you can see from the example below, Ortiz signed these cards to the left of the Donruss logo rather than in the signature area at the base of the card, but this hasn't hurt the card's popularity or value.

 Carrying over from the previous year, 1997 Fleer maintained the matte finish on their cards, which does give them a less vibrant appearance but does not diminish the relevance.
-The set was configured into two releases with 500 cards in Series 1 and an oddly-grouped 261 cards in Series 2.
-The David Ortiz rookie card can be found in Series 2 and is the set's most valuable card and main source of hobby relevance.
-While mint copies can reach prices of over $200 at auction, the glossy Tiffany parallels average 1:20 packs and can yield much higher values compared to the standard version.
+The set was configured into two releases with 500 cards in Series 1 and an oddly grouped 261 cards in Series 2.
+The David Ortiz rookie card, listing David Arias, can be found in Series 2 and is the set's most valuable card and main source of hobby relevance.
+The glossy Tiffany parallels average 1:20 packs and can yield much higher values compared to the standard version.